 As Etermax watched its customer base rise by two-to-three million new users every week with no end in sight, it knew it was fast approaching the limits of its open source Redis installation.
 Facing CPU and memory bottlenecks, lack of scalability, and prohibitive costs in its existing database configuration, a database upgrade was sorely needed.

-Redis Enterprise was not only able to meet high availability and performance demands, it also helped cut Etermax’s AWS infrastructure costs by 30%.
+Redis Enterprise Cloud was not only able to meet high availability and performance demands, it also helped cut Etermax’s AWS infrastructure costs by 30%.
 Etermax expects to further reduce infrastructure costs by up to 70% with Redis on Flash.

 — Gonzalo Garcia, CTO, Etermax